 Explore the Language of Spirituality in Collective Worship

-There are training events available throughout the year both in person or virtual which explore how this language of spirituality can be developed in schools from collective worship to the playground to each individual curricular subject.
+This training event is available to explore how this language of spirituality can be developed in schools from collective worship to the playground to each individual curricular subject.

 A School Approach to Spiritual Growth